Fraud & Elder Abuse

 When unscrupulous techniques are used to obtain assets prior to the elderly individual's death or to influence the individual's estate plan, we act on behalf of the estate and the intended heirs to prove the deception and return these assets to the estate for proper distribution.

-Contact Platt & Westby to speak to our Phoenix elder abuse and fraud lawyers.
+Contact Platt & Westby, P.C., or call 602-277-4441 to speak with our elder abuse and fraud lawyers and learn more about your rights.
 We are committed and diligent defenders of the rights of vulnerable elders.
 We will prosecute cases of fraud and elder abuse to the fullest extent possible.
 Arizona law permits injured citizens to sue for and recover in civil court up to three times the amount of their damages, plus court costs and attorneys fees.
-Call 623-239-4422 to learn more about your rights.
-We can meet clients at one of our six office locations in the Phoenix area, or at a location convenience to clients incapable of traveling to our office.
+We can meet clients at one of our six office locations in the Phoenix area, or at a location convenient to clients incapable of traveling to our office.